 Imagine the custom shaped die attached to a large roll.
 The printed media passes under the roller while the stickers are being cut.

-Like the one above, a rotary cutter operates at speeds of up to 200 linear meters per minute, meaning it can cut labels faster than the eye can see.
+A rotary cutter, like the one above, operates at speeds of up to 200 linear meters per minute, meaning it can cut labels faster than the eye can see.
 They're typically used on narrow web machines in what's known as a finishing line, which includes a rotary press.

 The latest form of die-cutters are digitally operated.